Care Home Health related deaths

 Broadlane View Care Home

-Concerns summary The care home failed to complete critical policies and implement a monitoring system for years.
+Concerns summary (AI summary) The care home failed to complete critical policies and implement a monitoring system for years.
 Issues include unaddressed faulty alarms, conflicting record-editing policies, and an internal investigation that missed key facts, mirroring CQC concerns.

 Terence Burns